ia404/weather-app/README.md

 ## Quick App Overview
 - The initial run will display the iPhone version (iPhone 6/7 Plus screen size).
 - The CSS pre-processor in use is Less.
+- In the first page, the weather page information for the day will be shown.
+- In the second page, the forecast for the week would be shown alongside any warnings.
+- In the third page, if there is a warning, warning information will be shown.
 - Arrow buttons can be used to navigate to the forecast page or warning page (if there is a warning)
 - Circular butons can be used to move directly to a chosen page by clicking on the button that corresponds to be page
 - e.g middle button would direct you to the forecast page.
 ```